bojackhorseman0309/bojackHorseman0309/README.md

 I currently work as a Full Stack Developer.

-Hopefully when I start working on my personal projects you will see repos about software related to web dev, computer graphics, videogames, but also to contribute in open source software.
+Hopefully when I start working on my personal projects you will see repos about software related to web dev, computer graphics, videogames, but also to contribute in open source software (hopefully).